patrikbego/javachain/README.md

 This closes the loop on what made v1 a toy: before, nothing serialized could verify again after a restart, so persistence and network sync were impossible BY CONSTRUCTION.

+## NETWORK SYNC: TWO PEERS, ONE TRUTH

+`com.javachain.tools.ChainNode` turns the one-shot verifier into a running peer.
+The "network" is a shared directory; each peer owns `<name>.wallet`, publishes `<name>.chain` atomically (write-temp-then-rename, so nobody ever reads a half-written chain) and consumes a `<name>.mempool` file of transactions to include in its next block.

+Every round a node:

+1. **pulls** every foreign `.chain` file, validates it completely and adopts it only if strictly longer - identical tips are idempotent no-ops, equal-height forks are ignored;
+2. **mines** one block on its tip, including any mempool transaction that does not double-spend something already confirmed in its current view;
+3. **publishes** the new tip.

+`PeerSyncIT` runs this for real: two independent JVM processes start from the same genesis, each handed a DIFFERENT leg of a double spend.
+They mine conflicting blocks, fight the fork - and converge through the consensus rules alone.
+The test then reads the published files and asserts: every published chain verifies from scratch, the peers agree on history (the shorter chain is an exact prefix of the longer one), exactly one leg of the double spend survived anywhere (the other was orphaned with its fork), and the spender's coins were consumed exactly once network-wide.

 **WALLET**
 A cryptocurrency wallet is the main "store" of blocks and credentials linked to users.
 The keys linked in the wallet are used to encrypt/decrypt and track ownership of transactions.